cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 \newpage

 ## Morphological operations
+[//]: #(Ex2.22 formerly 2.23)
 1. Open the image thresholded-nuclei.tif.
 This image shows real thresholded nuclei with artificially introduced thresholding errors.

-2. Perform erosion, dilation, opening and closing in `[Process > Binary]` and observe the changes of individual nuclei.
+2. Duplicate the image and perform erosion, dilation, opening and closing in `[Process > Binary]` and observe the changes of individual nuclei.
     Make sure you understand where the different operations enhance the image and where they make analysis more difficult.

 3. Instead of using opening or closing, try to manually erode 4-5 times and then dilate 4-5 times again; perform the same operations reversed.
+Note that you can do the same but more conviniently via the Biovoxxel 'EDM Binary Operations' dialog.
+This you can open from the Biovoxxel toolset (green cube icon in the toolbar).
+Here you just set the number of iterations before starting the morphological operation.

 4. Try the command `[Process > Binary > Fill Holes]`.
 This operation finds background areas that are completely surrounded by foreground